A Promise (Xiu Xiu album): Cover art

 The cover art shows "a nude man kneeling on a bed and holding an upside-down baby doll".
-The photograph was taken by Xiu Xiu frontperson Jamie Stewart, who met the photo's subject, a sex worker, at a gay cruising spot in Hanoi, Vietnam, and paid the man to take photos with the baby.
+The photograph was taken by Xiu Xiu frontperson Jamie Stewart, who met the photo's subject, a prostitute, at a gay cruising spot in Hanoi, Vietnam, and paid the man to take photos with the baby.
 The original release was printed with an orange rectangle covering the man's penis, as the distributor told the band that only a tenth of the stores would carry the album without the censor.
 The rectangle censor was based on Todd Solondz's Storytelling, and Stewart was fine with it since "the point of the photo was him and not his dick".
 The vinyl reissue went uncensored, and the label (Absolutely Kosher) threatened to take their business elsewhere if the manufacturer did not want to print the cover.

 Reception

-Brandon Stosuy of Pitchfork wrote that Stewart "came into his own" on A Promise.
-A Promise is Canadian musician and 2006 Polaris Music Prize winner Owen Pallett's favorite album.
+Brandon Stosuy of Pitchfork wrote that Stewart "came into [their] own" on A Promise.